structurizr/structurizr.github.io/dsl/14-language.md

 include <*|identifier|expression> [*|identifier|expression...]
 ```

-Elements can either be specified using individual identifiers, the wildcard identifier (`*`), or a property expression.
+Elements can either be specified using individual identifiers, the wildcard identifier (`*`) or an [element expression](/dsl/expressions#element-expressions).
 Please note that including elements will also include the relationships between those elements.

 The wildcard identifier (`*`) operates differently depending upon the type of diagram, as follows: